openshift/origin-aggregated-logging/docs/proposals/docker-event-collection.md

  * [ProjectAtomic Docker](https://github.com/projectatomic/docker) version 1.12.6 - Docker fork with patch for enhanced auditing

 # Alternative Considerations
-* Utilize a fluentd plugin to connect directly to the docker daemon
+## Fluentd plugin to connect directly to the docker daemon
+This requires the creation of a custom plugin to fluentd to watch docker events.
+The watcher can periodically disconnect which requires a reconnect strategy.
+This possibly could result in message loss if not properly handled.
+Additionally it would add the burden of maintaining and releasing a custom solution.

+## Event information present in the docker journal log
-* Utilize the event information present in the docker journal log
+The event information present in the journal log does not include enough information to be useful.